danielhuskey/csc212-group/README.md

 Example Of Giving an invalid Command and getting help to finally getGrade Labs 2 grade
 ![image](https://user-images.githubusercontent.com/79720949/221473081-832d9aec-7ee0-4375-8d76-bf29460ddf96.png)

-Example Of changing the grade of Assigment 1 to 45
+Example Of changing the grade of Assigment 1 to 45 and then calling close to save the informantion.
 ![image](https://user-images.githubusercontent.com/79720949/221474473-84953618-97b4-41e1-b647-c74424e43a5b.png)
 Changing the the file from
 ![image](https://user-images.githubusercontent.com/79720949/221474542-9d9bf053-63df-43ed-b33b-565194cd6dae.png)